 The Bureau of Land Management wants to hear from you!
 They want to hear from those who use these trails.
 They are giving the public an opportunity to voice their opinion.
 The public scoping commentary period has been extended and we have limited time.
 August 13th, 2018 is the deadline.
 You can use the interactive map in the window below.
 You can choose a trail on the map and submit a comment regarding that specific Trail.
-Inside this page, you also find detailed documents regarding studies and other information about the closures.
+On this page, you also find detailed documents regarding studies and other information about the closures.

 We ask that you respectfully contact the Bureau of Land Management and voice your opinion concerning these two travel management plans.
-Otherwise, Ranchers, Prospectors, fishermen, off-road enthusiasts, Hunters, mountain bikers, photographers, the handicap and so many others will lose access to our public lands and the places or things we enjoy the most.
-Bureau of Land Management wants to close 60 to 80% of the dirt trails on our public lands to motorized access.
+Otherwise, Ranchers, Prospectors, fishermen, off-road enthusiasts, Hunters, mountain bikers, photographers, the handicapped and so many others will lose access to our public lands and the places or things we enjoy the most.
+The Bureau of Land Management wants to close 60 to 80% of the dirt trails on our public lands to motorized access.
 This will prevent access to many areas that outdoor enthusiasts, local Ranchers, and others rely upon.

 It doesn’t matter if you’re an off-road enthusiast, mountain biker, hiker, mountaineer, angler, hunter, gold prospector, rancher, cultural explorer, equestrian enthusiast, photographer or if you just enjoy seeing photos of our gorgeous landscapes.
 THIS WILL AFFECT YOU AND YOUR FAMILY!

-The Bureau of Land Management and the US Forest Service are mandated to create travel networks and designate certain Trails for travel and limit or close others.
+The Bureau of Land Management and the US Forest Service is mandated to create travel networks and designate certain Trails for travel and limit or close others.
 BLM is recommending an 80% closure to all motorized access.
-Other Trails will be designated for equestrian, hiking and mountain biking.
+Other Trails will be designated for equestrian, hiking, and mountain biking.
 Others will be closed altogether.
 The Bureau of Land Management is required to give the public an opportunity to voice their opinion.
-Your opinion matters and will dictate the outcome of the Bureau of Land Management travel management plans.
+Your opinion matters and will dictate the outcome of the Bureau of Land Management’s travel management plans.
 Please take the time to follow the links below and submit your comments via email, THE COMMENT MAP, or US Postal Service.
 Contact information is included in each of the links I have provided.

 Current proposed Arizona road closures by BLM and what to do about them:

-Most of these lands are used by miners, recreationists, hikers, campers, hunters and off-roaders.
+Most of these lands are used by miners, recreationists, hikers, campers, hunters, and off-roaders.
 What BLM is doing is proposing changes to these currently accessible roads, or basically……..restricting your access to your lands.

 First of all, RS2477 (revised statute 2477) is a part of the original 1872 mining grant.
 In a nutshell, it states the roads and travel routes must remain open for exploration, mining, and usage.
-In 1976, Congress passed FLPMA, the Federal Lands Policy Management Act and claim they now can close all the roads willy-nilly at their discretion.
+In 1976, Congress passed FLPMA, the Federal Lands Policy Management Act, and claim they now can close all the roads willy-nilly at their discretion.
 Well, not so fast BLM and USFS.
 Under RS2477, they cannot close any roads which predate 1976.
 If it is a road “created” after 1976, they can, prior to that, no they can’t, it’s really that simple.